Literatuurplein – a Literary treasure trove

 At BSL, you’re at the right address for…

 BSL has a broad experience in developing complex online database solutions.
 This expertise came in handy during the management of the contents of Literatuurplein.
 Literary databases are often very complex…

 - authors’ names are often written in different ways – and sometimes misspelt by users when searching

-- authors may use pseudonyms – each with their own title credits
+- authors may use pseudonyms – and publishers use varied notations

 - books exist in multiple editions – with some attributes shared (eg: titles), but some separate (ISBN / EAN)